fglock/Perlito/README-perlito5-JavaScript.md

 - utf8 is not implemented yet.

-- Regex is missing some features:
+- Regex is missing some features;
-  "/x" modifier.
-  "/s" modifier.
-  "/e" modifier is supported.
+  "/x", "/s", "/e" modifiers are supported.

 - Control structures are partially implemented;
   "goto LABEL" is not supported.